FTAs don't give 'unfettered access' to Singapore's labour market; policies must benefit Singaporeans: Tan See Leng

 "The PSP has made Indian nationals coming in through CECA a focus of contention.
 But I am afraid they have been barking up the wrong tree," he added.

-"The number of ICTs coming in under our FTAs, and in particular CECA, is very small relative to our total number of EPs.
+"The number of ICTs coming in under our FTAs, and in particular CECA, is a very, very small number relative to the total number of EPs.
 I suggest we set aside this red herring and move on to the heart of the matter."

 Since becoming an NCMP, Mr Leong has repeatedly questioned the Government's foreign worker policies and whether CECA allows workers from India to displace Singaporeans' jobs.